 I scrolled a little more, “We need rescue by boat.
 We are at 345 South Street.
 4 adults, 3 kids, 1 dog.”

 The posts were endless.
 Phones were out, wifi was all we had.
 Social Media was all we had.
 Hundreds of posts calling for rescue and help.
 Desperation typed out in Facebook statuses.
 Hundreds turned to 1,000.
 Yet somehow, the rest of the world had no idea.

-Over the next hours every man and woman with a truck and fishing boat would convoy.
+Over the next hours every man and woman with a truck and fishing boat would convoy as they have our best tips for fishing.
 They would walk a pirogue filled with children and trashbags of belongings to high ground.
 Bass boats would perform rescues.
 Motorists stranded for 24 hours were being dropped food, by helicopter.
 National Guard was rolling in.
 Coast Guard coming.
 Calls for help and check-ins all over Facebook, yet do you know what was trending?
 Trump.
 Hillary.
 Kardashian.
 Justin Bieber.
 I guess if the storm has no name it doesn’t trend very well. #stormwithnoname isn’t pretty. #LAFlood

 Look, I get those things are infinitely more fun to talk about than the 30,000 people rescued and the 15,000 in shelters.
 I understand that 11 deaths and still rising waters may not be your favorite topic of conversation, but it’s happening.
 Your fellow Americans are experiencing a flood that is now being called the 1000 year flood.
 It’s still happening.
 The river is still rising and the flood waters have to go somewhere.
 South Louisiana is drowning and communities are rallying not waiting for federal aid, but lifting their neighbor up, both literally and figuratively.
 I get that you just don’t know yet.